tripathi-dev/Data-X-Project/README.md

 # Objective
-*We can do this by keeping track of the number of people in a given space at any given point of time.
+inSight aims to track the number of people present at a place and can be used in stores, restaurants, malls, etc. to get data on how many visitors enter a store and at what time.
+To know how many visitors actually become customers.

 *We have used python & openCV code which uses an optical flow tracker to track the person when one enters/leaves the room.

 # Dataset Used